-Any patient who has an infection or colonization not acquired at your facility that is thought to be associated with another healthcare exposure in Canada (e.g. another acute-care facility, long-term care, rehabilitation facility, clinic or exposure to a medical device).
+Any patient who has an infection or colonization not acquired at your facility that is thought to be associated with another healthcare exposure in Canada (e.g. another acute-care facility, rehabilitation facility, clinic or exposure to a medical device).